Based on reviews from major platforms

 The NPORS Passenger and Goods Hoist combined course is designed for maximum efficiency and safety.
 We offer two flexible delivery methods across the UK:

-This extended duration ensures beginners have sufficient hands-on time to understand safety interlocks, weight limits, and key UK legislation like LOLER and PUWER before their final assessment.
+This extended duration ensures beginners have sufficient hands-on time to understand safety interlocks, weight limits, and key UK legislation, such as LOLER and PUWER, before their final assessment.

 The assessment for the NPORS N111 Passenger and Goods Hoist is completed on the final day of your training and includes both theory and practical elements.
 The theory assessment consists of 25 questions, including 20 multiple-choice and 5 open-ended, covering key topics such as LOLER and PUWER legislation, weight limits, and emergency procedures.